Go to main navigation

 How is spousal support changed if the payor moves out of California?

 How is spousal support affected if the payor moves out of California?
+Moving out of state has no effect on Court Ordered Spousal Support.
 Question: In my divorce judgment I have to pay long term spousal support.
 Do I still have to pay spousal support if I move out of California?
-I am moving to get a better job.
-Answer: Spousal support is also known as alimony….
-Read More »
+I am moving to… Read More »

 The Rules About Serving and Filing Responses to Requests for Orders in Family Law Courts can be Confusing.
 Here is a Primer on What to Do and When to Do It.